thdud7/VTC-traffic-generator/README.md

 The necessary files for operating the VTC traffic generator include:

 1. Content library - Audio and video files that the VTC client feeds into the VTC session, generated in advance.
 Stored at [TBD].
-See [generating-a-content-library](#generating-a-content-library) if you would like to create your own content library.
+See [Generating a Content Library](#generating-a-content-library) if you would like to create your own content library.

 ## Configuring the VTC controller